-The Truth About Victoria and David Beckham's Marriage: How They Continue to Defy the Haters
+The Truth About Victoria Beckham and David Beckham's Marriage: How They Continue to Defy the Haters - E!
+Online

 As for all of those tabloid reports?
 Firmly behind them, she insisted to W. "I'm not going to lie.
 It was a really tough time.
 It was hard for our entire families.
 But I realized a lot of people have a price," she explained.
 "David and I got through it together.
 No one said marriage was going to be easy.
 Yes, there have been bumps along the road.
 But the fact is we've come out of everything we've been through stronger and happier.
 It's even better now than when we were first married."

 Perhaps, in part, because they had both mastered the art of tuning out the noise.
-To this day the parents of four, daughter Harper Beckham will turn 7 July 10, remain tabloid fixtures, their attractive faces plastered on covers proclaiming to have the real story about their union.
+To this day the parents of four, daughter Harper will turn 9 July 10, remain tabloid fixtures, their attractive faces plastered on covers proclaiming to have the real story about their union.

 It's a part of fame Victoria acknowledged in her letter to British Vogue, writing, "People will say awful things.
 You will be a laughing stock.
 Every time you turn on the television or look at a newspaper it will seem as though someone is having a go at you and your family...Others would crack under the pressure, but you won't."

-This latest round of reports seems driven by the pair's separately thriving careers.
-While David, who recently released his own line of grooming products called House of 99, inspired by the year he married Victoria, has been focused on launching an MLS franchise in Miami, Victoria has remained based in England with the kids.
+The most recent round of reports a few years back seemed to have been driven by the pair's separately thriving careers.
+While David, who released his own line of grooming products called House of 99, inspired by the year he married Victoria, had been focused on launching an MLS franchise in Miami, Victoria was largely based in England with the kids.

 That means he'll be "spending a huge amount of time" in Florida spearheading this new team while the kids (minus Brooklyn, attending NYC's Parsons School of Design) stay in their London schools to maintain "normality," he said, adding, "whenever they can, they'll be coming over."

 He's made his fair share of trips across the Atlantic as well.
 After divorce rumors surfaced, the duo made an appearance at the Kent & Curwen spring/summer 2019 capsule collection fashion show and lunch in London June 10 and Victoria gave him a shout out on Father's Day a week later.
 (She also flashed a seemingly new emerald-cut yellow diamond on her left hand during at Paris Fashion Week June 23—the 14th ring she's worn on that finger throughout their marriage.)
+More recently, they've turned out together on luxe vacations, making Victoria's London Fashion Week show a family affair and, of course, holing up at home in England to wait out the effects of the coronavirus.

+Keeping it all together, she shared on Today last year, requires some juggling.
+"Communication is key," she said.
+"You know, we love our family.
+Everything we do revolves around our family.
+I think it's just being focused, working hard [and] having a great support team around us.
+Both of our parents are very, very present and help with the kids."

-Days earlier, she gave a glimpse into how they manage to juggle their family, multiple successful brands and their lengthy marriage.
-"I am trying to be the best wife and the best professional.
-When I get home I try to put the phone down and spend time with the children and spend time with David," she explained at the June 19 Forbes Women's Summit in New York, according to the Daily Mail.
-He does his part too.
-"I have the support of an incredible husband," she shared.
-"We really are equal with everything we do at home with the children.
+A total team effort, she explained at the June 2018 Forbes Women's Summit in New York, according to the Daily Mail, "We really are equal with everything we do at home with the children.
 When I'm away he's the one doing the school run and doing the cooking."

-It's a balance David also stressed while speaking with BBC Radio 4's Desert Island Discs last year.
+It's a balance David also stressed while speaking with BBC Radio 4's Desert Island Discs in 2017.
 Asked the secret to their marriage, he replied, "I think because we're a strong family unit."

-While many have speculated the duo are simply keeping up appearances at this point, afraid to make waves by revealing they've split, the truth is actually much simpler, Victoria explained to ET last fall: "He's my soulmate."
+While many have speculated the duo are simply keeping up appearances at this point, afraid to make waves by revealing they've split, the truth is actually much simpler, Victoria explained to ET in 2017: "He's my soulmate."

 And what they've built is worth a bit of strife.
 "People have talked about, you know, 'Do we stay together because it's a brand?'"
 David commented to BBC Radio 4.
 "Of course not.
 We stay together because we love each other; we stay together because we have four amazing children, and do you go through tough times?
 Of course you go through tough times.
 It's part of relationships, it's part of marriages, it's part of having children, it's part of having responsibilities."